Iris Paul: Missionary work

-Paul worked as a house surgeon immediately after completing her MB.BS degree.
+Paul worked as a house surgeon immediately after completing her MBBS degree.
 She was initially inspired to conduct missionary work in Africa after reading the biography of Albert Schweitzer, but she later shifted her focus to medical and religious missionary work in India after recognizing the poverty of those living in the slums of India and how it contrasted with her life of privilege.

 Before their marriage, Iris was drawn to RAC Paul's dedication to Christian medical missionary work, and she began her missionary career accompanying and working alongside him.
 The pair started out working for the Indian Missionary Society (IMS) in the villages of Malkangiri in Orissa state.
 She used her medical knowledge to treat common diseases among the Adivasis people such as Malaria, Tuberculosis, skin diseases, and dysentery, as well as helping to deliver babies.

 After spending time with the Adivasis, the Pauls decided to work with the Bondo tribes, a relatively uncontacted group characterized by illiteracy, poverty, and high mortality.
 They set up a roadside clinic that Iris operated to treat Bondo villages visiting the local market.
 Paul spent much time treating tuberculosis among the Bondos and providing women's health care.
 The Pauls wanted to devote their work to the Bondos, whereas the IMS wanted to focus on the Adivasis people, and as a result, they left the IMS in 1973 and began to work for the Indian Evangelical Mission, who agreed to support them.

 After the death of RAC Paul, Iris returned to Malkangiri, where she focused on community development that combined evangelism with medical care and community empowerment.
 Paul formed a partnership with the Evangelical Fellowship of India Commission on Relief (EFICOR) to support her efforts to provide educational programs and services for the villages.
 Paul sent villagers to take courses at EFICOR on evangelism and teaching literacy to implement in their own communities.
 She built the St. Stephen's Church in Malkangiri and established several congregations for the Indian Missionary Society.
 Paul also conducted prison reform efforts for the Bondos.